Snocember/hello-world/README.md

 ___
 ### Want to contribute?
 Contributing: *It's more a joke, but... maybe?*
+Then take a look at the [contributing file](https://github.com/Snocember/hello-world/blob/master/CONTRIBUTING.md).

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md)